tzcytpm/pl-comms-web/docs/config.md

 ## Homeserver configuration

-In order for PL Comms to even start you will need to tell it what homeserver to connect to _by default_.
+In order for privateLINE Comms to even start you will need to tell it what homeserver to connect to _by default_.
 Users will be able to use a different homeserver if they like, though this can be disabled with `"disable_custom_urls": true` in your config.